-Wired Group associates are proud of the contributions they are making to the distribution utility performance improvement body of knowledge.
+Wired Group associates are proud of the contributions they are making in the field of safe, reliable, and affordable electricity distribution.
 Most of our work is in the public domain, and links to some of our more noteworthy public contributions are provided below.